mulesoft-labs/raml-for-jax-rs/install.md

 The required component is placed in RAML Tools category .
 Select the checkbox next to RAML Tools.
 Click Next.
 Click Next again.
 Read the license agreements and then select I accept the terms of the license agreements.
 Click Finish.

 Then you will see security warning saying that you are installing software that contains unsigned content.
+This warning means that plugin is unsigned and eclipse can not verify identity of plugin authors because some of the jars are not signed.

 Click 'Ok'.

 After that you will see dialog asking if you would like to restart Eclipse.
 Click Restart Now.